jakkaj/ravenswood/README.md

 In this regard deployed software is decoupled from the environment, it does not need to know a range of concepts that are taken care of by the cluster such as security, intelligent routing, access control, configuration management and more.

 Furthermore, the K8S cluster can be locked down thus abstracting main code and deployment security aspects away from code running in the cluster.
-Clusters can be restricted, “admission controllers” can ensure only allowed containers and configs are ever applied to the cluster and container registries can be locked down, so the cluster will only pull from trusted sources.
+Clusters can be restricted, "[admission controllers](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/)" can ensure only allowed containers and configs are ever applied to the cluster and container registries can be locked down, so the cluster will only pull from trusted sources.
 Code and containers can be signed and verified, and services running in the cluster can have their identities verified by certificates.

 ### Highly available cluster nodes

-Azure has a feature called availability sets which help across a range of HA concepts including server updates as well as unplanned downtime.
+Azure has a feature called [availability sets](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/manage-availability) which help across a range of HA concepts including server updates as well as unplanned downtime.
 Servers in different availability sets are spaced across different network, power and physical server racks to separate their physical infrastructure.
 Nodes in AKS clusters are automatically created in across two availability sets.

 ### Immutable deployments